mchoi1215/lab-setting-up-git/README.md

  - make changes to these files
  - ```git add [files]``` them to the staging location
  - ```git commit``` them to your repository
+  - Note: Sublime Text will open a text dialog.
+You can enter the text you would like for the commit there and then close the tab.
+That will complete the commit.
  - ```git push origin master``` those changes to your remote repository